tu2-atmanand/Task-Board/README.md

 + [ ]
 ```

-The task can have metadata like due date, time duration, tags, priority, etc separated by pipe symbol.
+The task can have metadata like due date, time duration, tags, priority, etc separated by pipe symbol (`|`).

 Additionally, you can add multi-level sub-tasks and body description with images and files with the accepted format as explained in the docs.
 Following is an example of a task :

 ![An Complete task example](./assets/TaskExample.png)